 - 1. Disengage the PTO, engage the parking brake and turn off the engine. - 2.
-There are three nuts (B, Figure 35) on the linkage rod (A).
-The first two are to be used together to turn the rod and the third (towards the front of the machine) is used to lock the rod in place.
-Loosen the jam nut that locks against the ball joint and turn the linkage rod to adjust.
-If the machine creeps forward, turn the rod CLOCKWISE (while standing at the rear of the machine, facing forward), if the machine creeps backward, turn the rod COUNTER-CLOCKWISE. - 3.
-Lock the jam nut (B) against the ball joint when neutral is achieved.
+There are two nuts (B, Figure 29) on the linkage rod.
+Loosen the nuts from the ball joints and turn the linkage rod (A) to adjust.
+If the machine creeps forward, turn the rod CLOCKWISE (while standing at the rear of the machine, facing forward), if the machine creeps backward, turn the rod COUNTERCLOCKWISE. - 3.
+Lock the nuts (B) against the ball joints when neutral is achieved.